Skip to content

 What OSHA Requires for First Aid on Construction Sites

-- Eye wash or body flushing facilities where workers may be exposed to corrosive materials
+• Eye wash or body flushing facilities should be available where employees may be exposed to corrosive materials.

 What Goes in a Construction Site First Aid Kit

-OSHA’s Appendix A to 1926.50 and the ANSI/ISEA Z308.1 standard provide the baseline requirements for first aid kits.
-Kits should be scaled to crew size at a minimum of one per 25 workers and supplemented based on site-specific hazards.
+The ANSI/ISEA Z308.1 standard provides the baseline requirements for first aid kits.
+Kits should be scaled to crew size and supplemented based on site-specific standards.

 Sites with chemical exposure require eye wash stations.
 High-heat environments need heat illness supplies.